 A fascinating, surprising and beautifully written history of technology, economics and culture, told through the thread of textiles, humanity’s most indispensable artefacts.
 I loved it.

 —Matt Ridley, author of How Innovation Works

-From Paleolithic flax to 3D knitting, a global history of textiles and the world they made
+From Neanderthal string to 3D knitting, a global history of textiles and the world they made

 The story of humanity is the story of textiles — as old as civilization itself.
 Since the first thread was spun, the need for textiles has driven technology, business, politics, and culture.

 In The Fabric of Civilization, Virginia Postrel synthesizes groundbreaking research from archaeology, economics, and science to reveal a surprising history.
 From Minoans exporting wool colored with precious purple dye to Egypt, to Romans arrayed in costly Chinese silk, the cloth trade paved the crossroads of the ancient world.
 Textiles funded the Renaissance and the Mughal Empire; they gave us banks and bookkeeping, Michelangelo’s David and the Taj Mahal.
 The cloth business spread the alphabet and arithmetic, propelled chemical research, and taught people to think in binary code.